Green-Avocado/financial-transaction-web-app/src/README.txt

+There are currently two options for running the server: through firebase and through the standalone localserver.js

+As we haven't set up the Firebase project on your machine, for now I would suggest testing it on the local server.
+To do so, run:

+    node localserver.js

+in the source directory.

+This should host a server on port 5000, you can access it by typing:

+    localhost:5000

+in the URL bar of a browser.

 The webpage is currently set up to support a locally hosted MySQL database.
 To do so, install the MySQL program for your machine.
 A password should be generated for you some time during the installation process.